 During his incarceration in the Federal Bureau of Prisons, Mr. Anderson completed drug treatment programs, an anger management program, parenting classes, commercial driver training, and obtained OSHA certification and a certificate for umpiring baseball.
-J.A.
-4-5.
+Pet. ¶ 8.

 In his nearly ten years of incarceration in VDOC, Mr. Anderson has an exemplary behavioral record, and has maintained Class Level I for earned sentence credit purposes throughout his entire period of incarceration.
-J.A.
-5; 66.
-He has been found guilty of only two relatively minor disciplinary infractions, neither of which resulted in any loss of earned sentence credits nor a reduction in his classification level.
-J.A.
-5.
+Pet. ¶ 9; Mot. to Dism.
+6. He has been found guilty of only two relatively minor disciplinary infractions, neither of which resulted in any loss of earned sentence credits nor a reduction in his classification level.
+Pet. ¶ 9.

 While incarcerated at Buckingham Correctional Center for eight years, Mr. Anderson was consistently employed, including for six years as a utility worker, where he was responsible for a variety of tasks in all areas of the facility.
-Id.
+Pet. ¶ 9.
 He was transferred to Coffeewood Correctional Center in 2020.
 Id.
 He is currently working towards completing his GED and has registered to take a small engine repair class.
 Id.
 He recently obtained employment as a sanitation worker.
 Id.
 He regularly attends church services, and maintains close relationships with his daughter, father, brother, and fiancée.
 Id.

-Due to his exceptional record while incarcerated, Mr. Anderson was one of the people expected to benefit from HB 5148.
-J.A.
-7-8.
-Because Mr. Anderson maintained Level I classification throughout the entirety of his time in VDOC custody, he should have been retroactively awarded 15 days for every 30 served on his convictions for attempted escape and assault and battery.
-Id.; J.A.
-51. The only conviction not eligible for these expanded credits under HB 5148 was his conviction for abduction; however, he was eligible to earn 4.5 sentence credits for every 30 days served on that sentence both before and after the passage of HB 5148.
-J.A.
-66.
+Due to his exceptional record while incarcerated, Mr. Anderson was one of the people expected to benefit from H.B.
+5148.
+Pet. ¶¶ 15-16.
+Because Mr. Anderson maintained Level I classification throughout the entirety of his VDOC custody, he should have been retroactively awarded 15 days for every 30 served on his convictions for attempted escape and assault and battery.
+Id.; Pet.
+Mem.
+Supp.
+9. The only conviction not eligible for these expanded credits under H.B.
+5148 was his conviction for abduction; however, he was eligible to earn 4.5 sentence credits for every 30 days served on that sentence both before and after the passage of H.B.
+5148.
+Mot. to Dism.
+6. The net effect of applying the enhanced sentence credits to the three eligible convictions and the unchanged sentence credits to the one ineligible conviction was to make Mr. Anderson eligible for release when the amendment took effect on July 1, 2022.

-In March 2022, VDOC staff verbally notified Mr. Anderson that due to his eligibility for expanded sentence credits, he would be released within the 60-day period after July 1, 2022, according to the procedures set out in HB 5148.
-J.A.
-7-8.
+In March 2022, VDOC staff notified Mr. Anderson that due to his eligibility for expanded sentence credits, he would be released within the 60-day period after July 1, 2022, according to the procedures set out in HB 5148.
+Pet. ¶ 16.
 In the subsequent months, he completed pre-release paperwork, had his home plan approved, and made plans to reunite with his family.
-Id.; J.A.
-37-41.
+Id.; Pet.
+Ex.
+D, E.